 To live vigorously and luxuriantly, to flourish

-Raw beets are nutritional powerhouses, containing high levels of fiber, the right kinds of natural sugars and an impressive amount of carotenoids and antioxidants which help protect against heart disease and colon cancer.
+Raw beets are nutritional powerhouses, containing high levels of fiber, the right kinds of natural sugars, and an impressive amount of carotenoids and antioxidants which help protect against heart disease and colon cancer.
 Beets are one of the richest sources of natural plant iron making them a powerful blood builder.
-They also contain niacin, copper, potassium, folate, zinc, manganese, magnesium, phosphorus and vitamins C and K. Betacyanin is the main substance which gives beets their rich red color.
+They also contain niacin, copper, potassium, folate, zinc, manganese, magnesium, phosphorus, and vitamins C and K. Betacyanin is the main substance that gives beets their rich red color.
 This pigment helps to substantially increase the oxygen-carrying ability of the blood.

 Beets also contain the mineral boron, known to balance sex hormones as well as detoxify heavy metals from the liver.
 They contain a soluble fiber known as pectin which also aids in the removal of toxins, heavy metals, and excess hormones preventing them from being reabsorbed by the body.
 Beets are also a well-researched therapeutic cleanser for the kidneys.